gerbera/gerbera/doc/config-import.rst

         * Optional
         * Default: **Default**
-        * Deprecated: Think about migrating your configuration to use :ref:`import-function`.
+        * Removed after 2.6.1: Migrate your configuration to use :ref:`import-function`.

         Specifies the virtual layout to be created: